yurij-kupreev/norfolk-cache-project/README.md

 2. Create a new *my-norfolk-cache-ci* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-ci-plan* (free pricing tier, any location).
 3. Create a new *my-norfolk-cache-uat* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-uat-plan* (free pricing tier, any location).
 4. Create a new *my-norfolk-cache* web app in *my-norfolk-cache* resource group with new app service plan *my-norfolk-cache-plan* (free pricing tier, any location).
-5. Setup for deployment for *my-norfolk-cache-ci* web app:
+5. Setup deployment for *my-norfolk-cache-ci* web app:
 	* Open "Deployment slots" tab and learn information on this page.
 	* Open "Deployment options" tab and setup github deployment for development branch.
+6. Gain more information about your *my-norfolk-cache-ci*:
+	* Open "Overview" tab and open a web app url - http://my-norfolk-cache-ci.azurewebsites.net.
+	* Open "Process explorer" and learn more about w3wp processes: PID, threads, working set, private memory, open handles, loaded modules.
 	* Learn about "Quotas" for this web app. (["Monitor Apps"](https://docs.microsoft.com/en-us/azure/app-service/web-sites-monitor).)
-	* Open "Overview" tab and open a web app url - http://my-norfolk-cache-ci.azurewebsites.net.
-	* Run API tests for this host.
+	* Run API tests for this host and learn how this affect quotas.
+7. View diagnostic information:
 	* Open "Diagnostics logs" and enable filesystem application logging (Information level), web server logging, and detailed error messages. ([Learn about troubleshooting a web app in Azure](https://docs.microsoft.com/en-us/azure/app-service/web-sites-dotnet-troubleshoot-visual-studio).)
 	* Open "Log stream" go to "Application logs" and run API tests.
 	* Open "Log stream", go to "Web server logs" and run API tests. (["Enable diagnostics logging""](https://docs.microsoft.com/en-us/azure/app-service/web-sites-enable-diagnostic-log).)
+	* Open Site Configuration Console (SCM) or Kudu for this web app - https://my-norfolk-cache-ci.scm.azurewebsites.net/.
+	* Use REST API to get information about all processes - https://my-norfolk-cache-ci.scm.azurewebsites.net/api/diagnostics/processes/.
+	* Use REST API to get information about a specific process - https://my-norfolk-cache-ci.scm.azurewebsites.net/api/diagnostics/processes/\<process-id\>.
+7. Restarting web app.
+	* Run API tests, restart the app and open url.
+	* Run API tests, kill IIS w3wp process and open url.
+	* Run API tests, kill Kudu
+	Kill IIS w3wp process and open web app url - no.

 ## Questions